porsche-design-system/porsche-design-system/packages/design-system/src/pages/web/accessibility.md

 * WAI-ARIA basics
 * An introduction to WAI-ARIA
 ###  Contrasts (DESIGN)
-Best done early in the process, ensuring that the foreground and background colours of your site have sufficient contrast you will help make your site more readable for everyone.
-Contrast Ratio is one tool for checking the contrast of your colours for both standard-vision and colour-deficient users.
+Best done early in the process, ensuring that the foreground and background colors of your site have sufficient contrast you will help make your site more readable for everyone.
+Contrast Ratio is one tool for checking the contrast of your colors for both standard-vision and color-deficient users.

 ### Colours (DESIGN)
-* Be sure to layout and develop for some kinds of colour blindness
+* Be sure to layout and develop for some kinds of color blindness
-* Never let colour be the only indicator for a type of use
+* Never let color be the only indicator for a type of use
 * Never use red and green buttons side by side

 ### Font sizes (DESIGN)